wp-plugins/raw-html/readme.txt

 Personally, I prefer the `<!--raw-->...<!--/raw-->` syntax.
 These tags are formed as HTML comments, which means they won't be visible to your visitors even if you deactivate the Raw HTML plugin.
 On the other hand. the `[raw]...[/raw]` tags would show up.

+Some features of Raw HTML will only work for users who have the "unfiltered_html" capability.
+In a normal WordPress install that includes the Editor and Administrator roles.
+In a Multisite install, only the Super Admin has this capability.

 == Installation ==

 To install the plugin follow these steps :